 Fresh Fruit (Nectarines, pears, apples, strawberries, berries, fruit in season).
 Dried nectarines or raisins.

-Seasonal Vegetables (Frozen mixed vegetables, broccoli, mixed salad greens, kale, cucumber, tomatoes, eggplant, carrots, celery. green beans, potatoes, shallots, etc)
+Seasonal Vegetables (Frozen mixed vegetables for soups, broccoli, mixed salad greens, kale, cucumber, tomatoes, eggplant, carrots, celery. green beans, potatoes, shallots, etc)

 Extra Virgin Olive Oil (it makes a difference, read my post, 4 Factors to Consider When Purchasing Olive Oils.
 Olives